tommoor/doorman/README.md

 ## How this works

+1. Someone punches in my flat number on the door entry system
-1. Door box calls my Google Hangouts number
+2. Door entry system calls my Google Hangouts number
-2. If turned on then Hangouts forwards calls from the Door box to a Twilio number
+3. If enabled then Hangouts forwards calls from the door box to a Twilio number automatically
-3. Twilio hits up this script, running on a Heroku account
+4. Twilio hits up this script, running on a Heroku account
-4. Twilio reads the XML response and says some words followed by a DTMF tone that opens the door
+5. Twilio reads the XML response and says some words followed by a DTMF tone that opens the door
-5. A text message is sent to my phone to alert me that someone was let in
+6. A text message is sent to my phone to alert me that someone was let in
-6. Profit?
+7. Profit?